Better Roads, Not Bigger

 This website is provided by Arundel SCATE – a group of residents and businesses looking for more advanced and less destructive transport choices for the area.
-We oppose plans for an A27 dual carriageway at Arundel, but want to see improved access through a mix of measures including road improvements (including a smaller new road), walking and cycling infrastructure, better public transport and intelligent planning measures.
+We oppose plans for an A27 dual carriageway here, but want to see improved access through a mix of measures including smaller road improvements, walking and cycling infrastructure and better public transport.

-Department for Transport plans for developing the A27 as a dual carriageway across the Arun Valley at Arundel have been previously rejected as too environmentally damaging and not cost effective (1).
+Department for Transport plans for developing the A27 as a dual carriageway across the Arun Valley at Arundel have been previously rejected as too environmentally damaging and not cost effective.

-All this destruction is unlikely to produce any long term transport benefits.
-New road space will fill up with new traffic and increase traffic levels in nearby roads and in business and residential areas which feed the A27.
-Highways England reports tell us pollution is likely to increase in the town, as a result of a major new road.
-Commercial and housing ‘infill’ development is likely between Arundel and Ford.
+All this destruction is unlikely to produce any long term transport benefits, as new road space will fill up and increases traffic levels in nearby roads.
+Highways England tells us pollution is likely to increase in the town, as a result of a major new road.

 A27 Arundel dual carriageway proposals are a waste of public money, short sighted, highly destructive and out of date.